mbarcia/CSV-Payments-PoC/data-persistence-svc/README.md

 The service uses a repository pattern to abstract data access:
 - **PanacheRepository<T>** - Quarkus Hibernate Panache repository for reactive persistence operations

+Repositories have been organized into their own package (`com.example.poc.repository`) for better code organization.

 ## Technology Stack

 - **Java 21** with preview features enabled